bazilinskyy/coupled-sim/README.md

 ![](ReadmeFiles/networking_manager.png)

-To edit the experiment definition, double click the prefab in the _Project_ window.
+To edit the experiment definition, double click the experiment prefab in the _Project_ window.

 ![](ReadmeFiles/project.png)